owen-lu/leetcode/README.md

 # leetcode
-This's the repo I used to store my leetcode practice code.
+This's the repo I used to store my leetcode practice codes.